-In addition to the bowling greens there are ornamental plantings including herbaceous borders, mature and interesting tree species, Spring and Summer bedding and a line of ornamental Acer cappadocium leading to the charming and picturesque “Old Pavilion” in the Centre of the park.
+In addition to the bowling greens there are ornamental plantings including herbaceous borders, mature and interesting tree species, Spring and Summer bedding and a line of ornamental Acer cappadocicum leading to the charming and picturesque 'Old Pavilion' in the Centre of the park.

 The site contains ample pay and display car parking at the northern end (Lyndhurst Road) but the surrounding roads lie within the West Sussex County Council car park zone and parking is restricted to permit holders or short term pay and display parking.
-For more information please see car park locations, prices and opening times.
+For more information please see parking.

 Palm Court is a newly opened Cafe/Restaurant based in the revamped Old Pavilion at the Northern end of Beach House Park.
 The Concession will be open all day serving coffees and breakfasts, lunches, evening meals and is licensed to serve alcohol.
 They have developed an attractive outdoor seating area facing the bowling greens.

 Bowling at Beach House Park takes place between late April and October each year.
 Worthing Bowls Club and Homefield Park Bowls club, who are based in the Park, sell season tickets and make their own arrangements for allocating play at the four bowling greens as part of a self-management arrangement between the clubs and the Council.